AudDMusic/audd-go/README.md

 	result, err := client.RecognizeByFile(file, "apple_music,deezer,spotify", nil)
 	file.Close()
 ```
 `file` in `client.RecognizeByFile` could be any variable that implements the io.Reader interface.
-If you have e.g. `var data []byte`, you can use `bytes.NewReader(data)` as `file`.
+If you have, e.g., `var data []byte`, you can use `bytes.NewReader(data)` as `file`.

 There is also the `Recognize` function that accepts io.Reader and []byte for local files; string and url.URL for HTTP addresses of files.

-Also, there's `client.UseExperimentalUploading()` that allows to start sending a file before it's loaded in the memory.
+Also, there's `client.UseExperimentalUploading()` that allows starting sending a file before it's loaded in the memory.
 Useful for large files sent to the enterprise endpoint (see [the scanFiles example](examples/scanFiles)).

 ## Searching the lyrics
 It's easy with the `FindLyrics` function.